rka97/ELC325-Project/README.md

 FSK (Frequency Shift Keying) is a nonlinear method of passband data transmission.
 The idea is to transmit a sinusoidal signal whose frequency varies according to the transmitted data.
 A typical example of such transmission is transmitting signals of the form

 <img src="https://tex.s2cms.ru/svg/s_i%20(t)%20%3D%20%5Csqrt%7B%20%5Cfrac%7B2%20E_b%7D%7BT_b%7D%20%5Ccos%20%5Cleft%20(%202%20%5Cpi%20f_i%20t%20%5Cright%20)%20%7D%20%5Ctext%20%7B%20when%20%7D%200%20%5Cleq%20t%20%5Cleq%20T_b%20%5Ctext%20%7B%20and%20%7D%20s_i%20(t)%20%3D%200%20%5Ctext%20%7B%20otherwise%7D" alt="s_i (t) = \sqrt{ \frac{2 E_b}{T_b} \cos \left ( 2 \pi f_i t \right ) } \text { when } 0 \leq t \leq T_b \text { and } s_i (t) = 0 \text { otherwise}" />
 for i=1, 2, .., M (M is the set size) and where the frequencies (fi) vary by the transmitted bit.
-Here we test FSK with M=16.
+Here we test FSK with M=2 (binary FSK).

+### Reproducing the Model
+Same as the others but with FSK modulation/demodulation blocks, set M=2, set the sample time of the Integer generator to 0.001 and make sure to set the sample frequency is set to 1/0.002 (FSK needs at least this to work).

 ### Scatter Plot at Eb/No=10
 <img src="/figures/fsk_transmitted.png" alt="FSK Transmitted Constellation" width="400"/>